Have you ever tried cakes with sour cream? Well, you must try this chocolate sour cream pound cake!

 - You can also use this chocolate sour cream pound cake to make a birthday cake or celebration cake.
 Double the recipe and bake it in two 7-inches round cake tins.
 Sandwich the layers with the frosting of your choice and decorate as you wish.

-Here is the full printable version of my chocolate sour cream pound cake recipe.
+Here is the full printable version of my super moist chocolate sour cream pound cake recipe.

 Chocolate Sour Cream Pound Cake